The 2022 Lichess Atomic Chess World Championship

 3.1.2 If a minimum rating, number of games, or other numeric factor is required for player eligibility (eg: 2200 rating, 100 games, RD 80 or below) – those thresholds must be listed as part of the eligibility rules published.

-126.96.36.199 You must have had an established atomic chess rating at lichess.org at or prior to August 1, 2021.
-At least twenty-five rated atomic games on Lichess on the account being entered into the Championship must have been played between August 1, 2020 and July 31, 2021.
+220.127.116.11 You must have had an established atomic chess rating at lichess.org at or prior to August 1, 2022.
+At least twenty-five rated atomic games on Lichess on the account being entered into the Championship must have been played between August 1, 2021 and July 31, 2022.
+Limited exceptions may be granted to this requirement for established players, but their tournament seeding rating will be affected.

 3.1.3 The player must be able to understand and communicate with others about the date and time of matches to be played.